 The half wolf half deer logo represents the meaning of the Yin Yang as earth wisdom.
 The wolf hunts the deer and the deer eats a special moss off of wolves’ bones.
 The wolf and deer ultimately fuse into one transmuting essence.

-According to Mexican Traditional Medicine the deer is a powerful life force that represents the humanity’s first foods, first medicines, and a higher truth to live by.
-For many native nations, the hunter of the deer’s spirit is a warrior of higher consciousness.
-The warrior, like the hunting wolf, creates a dialogue with their counterpart.
+According to Mexican Traditional Medicine the deer is a powerful life force that symbolizes humanity’s first foods, first medicines, and a higher truth to live by.
+For many native nations, the hunter of the deer’s spirit is a warrior of higher consciousness and “the hunt,” is a dialogue between them.

-The website font, Viko, comes from Diego Mier y Teran’s typographic design based on the Mixteca Codexes.
-Please click here to learn more about his beautiful study.
+The website’s font, “Viko”, designed by Diego Mier y Teran is based on the Mixteca Ancient Scripture.
+Please click here to learn about the design process behind his beautiful typographic study.

-Yunuen, founder of Isuini, is a martial and performance artist, independent researcher and healer.
+Yunuen, founder of Isuini, is a martial arts philosophy and movement instructor, as well as an anthropologist, artist and healer based in Los Angeles, California.
 Her roots are in Mexico, the United States, and Korea.

-She started training in Baguazhang and healing arts in Beijing, China in 2008 and in 2010 was initiated into the 6th generation of the lineage by her Master, Liu Xuyang with whom she trained until 2014.
-Yunuen is continuously elevating her skills and since 2015, she has been under intensive training with Li Baohua (holder of the 4th generation Magui Bagua lineage) in Japan.
+She started training in Baguazhang and healing arts in Beijing, China in 2008 with her first Master, Liu Xuyang and was initiated into the 6th generation of his lineage in 2010.
+Since 2015, she trains under her second Master Li Baohua (holder of the 4th generation Magui Bagua lineage) based in Japan.

-Please contact Yunuen for specialized personal and group training and/or healing sessions.
+Please contact Yunuen for online/live training or healing sessions.